adap/flower/baselines/fedlc/README.md

 :warning: _Specify the steps to create and activate your environment and install the baseline project.
 Most baselines are expected to require minimal steps as shown below.
 These instructions should be comprehensive enough so anyone can run them (if non standard, describe them step-by-step)._

-:warning: _The dependencies for your baseline are listed in the `pyproject.toml`, extend it with additional packages needed for your baseline._

-:warning: \_Baselines should use Python 3.10, [pyenv](https://github.com/pyenv/pyenv), and the [virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugging.

 ```bash
 # Create the virtual environment